 Enter password:

-3. Check the current value of secure-file-priv.
+3. Check the current secure_file_priv value.

 mysql> SHOW VARIABLES LIKE 'secure_file_priv';